 This can’t be emphasised enough.
 There is no perfect job.
 Sure, there are people with enviable careers and amazing job perks.
 But, that doesn’t mean that everything’s perfect for them.
 Every job comes with at least a few mundane tasks or responsibilities that will simply never be enjoyable.
 You may adore what you do 99% of the time.
 But, there are bound to be a few related duties that you simply dread.

-4. You never know a job until you experienced it
+4. You never know a job until you have experienced it

 Not every job has to be love at first sight.
 As a young or fresh jobseeker, your experience with the working world could be based on just hearsay and from mass media.
 There’s no better way to learn about a job than to try your hand at it.
 You can sign up for the SGUnited Traineeship programme to get traineeship opportunities across various sectors.